UJDuran/milestoneOne_T6/Specification.md

 3. User picks destination for PDF
 4. Message displays that file has been downloaded

-##Primary Postconditions
+**Primary Postconditions:**

-Pdf has been created in users desired destination
+- Pdf has been created in users desired destination

 ##### Alternate Trigger
-User clicks on "Print" button when asked to convert to pdf
+- User clicks on "Print" button when asked to convert to pdf

 ##### Alternative Sequences
 1. User confirms the pdf